microsoft/frameworkcontroller/doc/user-manual.md

 **Description**

-Stop the specified Framework:
+Stop the specified Framework whose [ExecutionType](#FrameworkExecutionType) should be `Create` or `Start`.

-All running containers of the Framework will be stopped while the object of the Framework is still kept.
+After the Stop, the Framework will start to complete, but the object of the Framework will not be deleted, see [Framework PostStop Example](#FrameworkExecutionTypePostStopExample).

 **Response**